This treatment is offered by Dr. Michael Mason-Wood, ND

 As stated above, ozone is an oxidizing agent and gives away one of its oxygen atoms becoming reduced in the process.
 Ozone is created when oxygen is passed through a charged crystal tube which breaks apart the oxygen at one end causing it to reform as ozone and oxygen at the other.
 The therapeutic benefit of ozone stems from the oxygen that it is able to give away.
 Ozone acts as a mild stressor on the body which in turn initiates beneficial compensatory mechanisms.
 At our clinic, Dr. Mason-Wood use both auto-hemotherapy and hydrogen peroxide therapy.

 Auto-hemotherapy is the process where the patient’s blood is extracted and mixed with ozone.
 When mixed with ozone, the blood will turn bright red because ozone increases the oxygenation of blood by a factor of 104.
 The blood can either be injected into a vein (this is known as major auto-hemotherapy) or intramuscularly (this is known as minor auto-hemotherapy).

 From the Ozone Assocation’s website: “Medical ozone has highly pronounced bactericidal, fungicidal and virostatic properties, and is thus widely used in disinfecting infected wounds, as well as in bacterially and virally produced diseases”.

 Its ability to stimulate circulation makes it a viable treatment option for circulatory disorders and helps revitalize organic body functions.

 When administered at low concentrations, the organism’s own resistance is mobilized, ie ozone (re)activates the immune system.

 Small quantities of ozone applied in what is called “major autohemotherapy” (external treatment of the patient’s blood before reinfusion) activates the body’s own antioxidants and radical scavengers.

-It is thus possible to understand why ozone is used in diseases which involve chronic inflammation.
+It is thus possible to understand why ozone is used in diseases that involve chronic inflammation.